top of page

 c.
 Revelation.

-The Book of Revelation tells about the End of Times.
+The Book of Revelation tells of the End of Times.

 The life of Jesus is told in the books of the Gospel.

-The Gospels are the books of Matthew, Mark, Luke, and John.
+The books of the Gospels are Matthew, Mark, Luke, and John in the New Testament.

-Which book records the escape of the Hebrews from Egypt?
+21. Which book records the escape of the Hebrews from slavery in Egypt?

 a.
 Genesis.